lhr-solar/BPS/Docs/source/Hardware/Components.rst

 Reason
     The strobelight is used to alert other vehicles on the road that the car is dangerous and to avoid it.
 It is also required under the ASC regulations(9.4.G).

+Fuse
+====
+Description
+    This fuse is meant to protect the battery in the event of a short circuit in case the BPS cannot react fast enough.
+This `fuse <https://www.allfuses.com/pub/media/documents/Ferraz%20A15QS.pdf>`__
+    is rated for 70A and 150VDC and is what is used in the BPS.
+Usage
+    It is placed on the high voltage line between the contactor and battery pack.
+Reason
+    According to the ASC regulations(8.5.A), the fuse must be rated for less than 200% of the maximum expected current draw(which for this system is around 60A).